 - Collection of supplemental information

-- Determination of appropriate fit for program
+- Determination of appropriate fit for the program

 The full assessment fee of $175 must be paid prior to scheduling the Assessment Interview appointment.
 Payment can be made here.
 Once payment is made, an Assessment Interview can be scheduled by calling our office at (785) 350-2858.

-- 16 weeks in duration
+- A duration of 16 weeks

-- 1 hour to 1.5-hour sessions
+- 1 hour to 1.5 hour sessions

-- Cognitive-behavioral and trauma-informed activities
+- Hope-science, cognitive-behavioral and trauma-informed activities

 - Extensive staff training and support

-FPI's Justice-Involved Women & Gender Diverse Curriculum
+FPI’s Justice-Involved women &

 This curriculum is designed to help justice-involved women and gender-diverse populations address their trauma and build skills needed for healthy relationships.
 Used as an ongoing program, this curriculum has proven to help facilities be safer and healthier for residents, staff, and communities.
-Click here for full report.
+Click here for the full report.

 This curriculum is gender-responsive and melds cognitive-behavioral and trauma-focused evidence-based strategies.
 In doing so, it offers a road map for both accountability and healing.